po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript-dev/ActivityFourTemp.md

     ```
     @TODO ADD CODE SNIPPET, TABBED
     ```

-  * 🔑 @TODO DON'T FORGET TO USE THE KEY EMOJI ON KEY POINTS, BUT ONLY KEY POINTS, NOT _EVERY_ POINT

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):